Taylor Harwood-Bellis: Southampton

+2023–2025

-On 1 September 2023, Harwood-Bellis joined Championship side Southampton on a season-long loan with an obligation to buy for £20 million, if the club are promoted to the Premier League.
+On 1 September 2023, Harwood-Bellis joined Championship side Southampton on a season-long loan with an obligation to buy for £20 million, if the club were promoted to the Premier League.
 He made his debut on 15 September 2023 in a 4–1 defeat to Leicester City.
 On 28 October 2023, Harwood-Bellis scored his first goal for the club in a 3–1 victory against Birmingham City.
 He started for Southampton in their Championship play-off final win against Leeds United.
 After the club had won promotion, he joined the club permanently, with the move effective from 1 July when he signed a four-year contract.

 On 17 August 2024, Harwood-Bellis made his first Premier League appearance in a 1–0 away defeat against Newcastle United.
-He scored his first Premier League goal on 30 September 2024 in a 3–1 defeat against AFC Bournemouth.
+He scored his first Premier League goal on 30 September 2024 in a 3–1 defeat against Bournemouth.
+Southampton were ultimately relegated from the Premier League at the end of the 2024–25 season, with Harwood-Bellis describing himself as "heartbroken".

+2025–2026

+Amid the Spygate controversy, after Southampton's second goal against Middlesbrough in their play-off semi-final second leg on 12 May 2026, Harwood-Bellis directed a binoculars celebration towards Aidan Morris.
+After Southampton were expelled from the play-off final and deducted four points ahead of the 2026–27 season, he apologised and stated he never would have directed the celebration towards a Middlesbrough player had he known the severity of the situation.
+During that game, play was temporarily paused by referee Andy Madley after Luke Ayling accused Harwood-Bellis of referencing his speech impediment.
+No further action was taken by the FA after Ayling decided not to pursue the allegations.

+Harwood-Bellis made 48 appearances and scored seven goals in all competitions throughout the 2025–26 season and was subsequently named the Southern Daily Echo Player of the Year.
+He became the first defender to win the award since José Fonte in 2014–15.

+Aston Villa

+On 1 September 2026, Harwood-Bellis joined Aston Villa for an undisclosed fee, reported at £25million plus £4million in potential “add-ons”.
+He made his debut on 16 September, in a 3–1 EFL Cup victory over Coventry City.